DAV Public School, Hehal: Campus

+Class 10th to 12th - There are 3 separate building for Arts, Commerce and Science known as Senior wings.

+Total there are 6 large buildings for best faculty.

 History

 The school started off with a campus located at Nawagarh House (in Ranchi) in 1988.
 Later, campus was located at Itki Road and West End Park.
 The school now operates with its new campus at West End Park, and a campus at Itki Road.
 The old campus at West End Park and Nawagarh House are obsolete now.